-Time Activity and Description Learners will understand the characteristics of living things and how plants adapt their environment.
-10 minutes Learners will explore their surroundings and look for examples of living and non- living things from their homes or neighborhood.
-They will write a list of 10 living ar 10 non-living things, e.g. living - dog, non-living - book.
+Day Time Activity and Description 1 Learners will understand the characteristics of living things and how plants adapt to their environment.
+10 minutes Learners will explore their surroundings and look for examples of living and nonliving things from their homes or neighborhood.
+They will write a list of 10 living and 10 non-living things, e.g. living - dog, nonliving - book.
 Learners can be given prompts to encourage them to understand that plants are living things.
-For examp point to a houseplant, tree, bush etc. and ask the learner whether that is a living of non-living thing.
-20 minutesExplain that everything in life can be classified as living and non-living, and things fall into either the animal kingdom (Kingdom Animalia) or the plant (Kingdom Plantae) and have certain characteristics: 10 minutes Learners will create the following table in their notebooks and give examples of he living things demonstrate all these characteristics from both plantae and animalia Characteristic Kingdom Plantae example Kingdom Animalia example Moving e.g. sunflowers moving with the sun human walking 10 minutes 20 minutes 10Learners will understand the their environment.10Learners will explore their su living things from their home 10 non-living things, e.g. livir prompts to encourage them point to a houseplant, tree, b non-living thing.20Explain that everything in life things fall into either the anii (Kingdom Plantae) and have • They move • They breathe • They are sensitive • They grow • They grow • They get rid of waster • They get rid of waster • They get rid of waster • Characteristic 10 Learners will understand the characteristics of living thing their environment.
-10 Learners will explore their surroundings and look for exaliving things from their homes or neighborhood.
-They will non-living things, e.g. living - dog, non-living - book. prompts to encourage them to understand that plants a point to a houseplant, tree, bush etc. and ask the learner non-living thing.
-20 Explain that everything in life can be classified as living a things fall into either the animal kingdom (Kingdom Anim (Kingdom Plantae) and have certain characteristics: They move They are sensitive They grow They grow They get rid of waste 10 Learners will create the following table in their noteboo living things demonstrate all these characteristics from living things demonstrate all these characterist
+For example, point to a houseplant, tree, bush etc. and ask the learner whether that is a living or nonliving thing.
+20 minutes Ask learners to list a few differences between living and nonliving things.
+Explain that everything in life can be classified as living and nonliving, and that living things fall into either the animal kingdom (Kingdom Animalia) or the plant kingdom (Kingdom Plantae) and have certain characteristics: • They move • They breathe • They are sensitive • They are sensitive • They grow • They reproduce • They eat • They get rid of waste 10 minutes Learners will create the following table in their notebooks and give examples of how living things demonstrate all these characteristics from both plantae and Animalia.
+Characteristic Kingdom Plantae example Kingdom Animalia example Moving e.g. sunflowers moving with the sun human walking Breathing e.g. tree leaves breathing dog breathing Learners will reflect on how or draw some examples of th in different climates and env climates with little rainfall ne rainfall they do get for later nese.
+Ask them: what do yo vironments?
+For example, p eed less water to survive be u think helps plants survive lants that grow in harsh